Children’s Chanukah Party

-The courses below are offered by the Leo Baeck College in Finchley, which trains all the progressive rabbis in the UK.
-All their courses are strongly recommended and a number are offered online as detailed below:
+The courses below are offered by the Leo Baeck College in Finchley, which trains all the progressive rabbis in the UK:

 Regeneration of Clifford’s Tower Area – Consultation